 d) Enquiry or feedback on our Personal Data Protection Policies and Procedures.

-26) Tele-centre will notify any affected individual(s) in writing, to obtain their consent should Tele-centre collects, uses and disclose their Personal Data for new or different purpose(s) other than what these individual(s) have consented to.
+27) Tele-centre will notify any affected individual(s) in writing, to obtain their consent should Tele-centre collects, uses and disclose their Personal Data for new or different purpose(s) other than what these individual(s) have consented to (except where permitted or authorized by law).

 a) Track website traffic;